 Concept Selection Process using QFD Pugh Method

-To decide a solution from two optional design concepts, the Mixed Pill Manual Sorting and the Pill Blocks Automatic Sorting, Pugh method was applied.A scoring matrix was constructed to compare different conceptsagainst the requirements (price, user, and safety), thus ensuring the best decision.
+To decide a solution from two optional design concepts, the Mixed Pill Manual Sorting and the Pill Blocks Automatic Sorting, Pugh method was applied.
+A scoring matrix was constructed to compare different concepts against the requirements (price, user, and safety), thus ensuring the best decision.
 Fig.6provides the matrix for comparison between the two concepts and the selection based on the best choice.